 - Small dust particles

-Most safety eyewear retailers and manufacturers now provide packaging and product information revolving around how products meet these standards.
-In fact, many online retailers even organize their virtual shelves according to the hazard (though most also provide an alternate organization by brand name and other considerations as well).
+Most safety eyewear manufacturers now provide packaging and product information revolving around how products meet these standards.
+In fact, many online retailers even organize their virtual shelves according to these specific hazards.
+Some examples are safety glasses, splash goggles, dust goggles, etc.

-Testing Processes — Safety glasses have a critical job to do, and there’s simply no room for error or malfunction.
-ANSI Z87.1-2010 certified safety glasses undergo intensive testing that ensures they’ll protect eyes as expected, so wearers can focus on the task at hand.
-Tests include those for basic and high-impact for both lenses and frames and for the ability to protect from non-ionizing radiation and exposure to chemicals.
+Safety glasses have a critical job to do, and there’s simply no room for error or malfunction.
+ANSI Z87.1 certified safety glasses undergo intensive testing that ensures they’ll protect eyes as expected.
+Tests include basic and high-impact for lenses and frames, exposure to non-ionizing radiation and chemicals.
 Tests also include durability to flammables and corrosion.

-Product Markings — ANSI Z87.1-2010 also provides marking that are efficient and easy to understand, which helps make the selection process simpler and the wearing of proper safety eyewear more likely.
-Those safety markings include:
+Starting in 2010 with additional updates in 2015 the ANSI Z87.1 standard now requires lens & frame marking that are efficient and easy to understand, which helps make the selection process simpler and the wearing of proper safety eyewear more likely.
+Those product markings indicate ratings in the following areas:

 - Splash and droplet: D3 for splash and droplet and D4 for dust